EQUALS is a research project funded by the French National Research Agency (ANR) as part of the 2025 Generic Call for Proposals.

 Project Summary

-Funded by the ANR JCJC programme and coordinated by Arthur Clerjon, the project explores how solar, wind, nuclear, and hydropower can be most effectively distributed worldwide.
-The goal is to reduce reliance on fossil fuels while respecting planetary boundaries and resource limitations.
+Funded by the ANR JCJC programme and coordinated by Arthur Clerjon, EQUALS explores how solar and wind energy can be most effectively distributed worldwide to reduce reliance on fossil fuels while respecting planetary boundaries, resource limitations, and territorial specificities.

 Overall, EQUALS seeks to: